Galgamins/QWEST/README.md

 - NPC Difficulty.
 Disabled by default, this will make your experience much more challenging.
 Ensure you only activate the correct one for your profile (Adamant for Simonrim, Ordinator for Enairim/Default Profile)

-- [Quick Loot](http://prntscr.com/10eh3rd).
+- [Quick Loot](https://cdn.discordapp.com/attachments/897575788411514962/904770688718626826/unknown.png).
 Disabled by default, it adds a little box showing the inventory of whatever container or corpse that you're currently looking at, so you know what's inside without opening it.
-(It's under the "Quality of Life" Separator in MO2)
+(It's under the "HUD" Separator in MO2)

 - Gamepad Guide.
 Disabled by default, ask for the Gamepad guide in the community server (not Wabbajack's) if you want the details on how to use a controller with QWEST!